lubianat/tiokhin2020/notes_by_lubiana.md

 This might look like wasting time, but the only way to properly check the code is by making sure it is clean.

+Every bit is saved and commited to GitHub, so previous versions can be restored if needed.

+I can feel free to delete anything, as I can always come back to an older version on GitHub.

 In the process, I'll share my notes.

 ### "Experimental_Manip..."